 Alison Leary is an independent healthcare consultant & researcher.
 Based in London but working on projects worldwide she has been commissioned by the UK National Health Service and other government, commercial, statutory and charitable sectors.
 Alison has also worked on numerous academic collaborations.

 Alison’s interests are in the modelling of complex systems, data mining and pattern recognition.
-This includes workforce modelling in healthcare and economic cost benefit analysis.
+This includes workforce modelling in healthcare.
 Much of her work in this area in defining specialist practice including areas such as admission avoidance.
 In partnership with NHS Innovations Alison developed the SQL database Pandora which articulates the work of the clinical nurse specialists and the portable dataset Cassandra which can be used for rapid work sampling.